Wired/Wireless Network Bandwidth Usage Guideline

 - Compromised systems running ftp, IRC, or other services

 Students, faculty, staff and those with sponsored, guest or courtesy accounts.

 Carnegie Mellon has two primary points of access to the network:

-- Commodity Link: These redundant links, provided through Level3 Communications and Sprint, handle most of the network traffic sent to and from Carnegie Mellon and the monetary cost to the university is significant.
+- Commodity Link: These redundant links, provided through XO Communications and Comcast, handle most of the network traffic sent to and from Carnegie Mellon and the monetary cost to the university is significant.

-- Research Link: This link is provided through the Three Rivers Optical Exchange (3ROX) and it links over 200 universities and educational institutions as well as government and private industry partners.
+- Research Link: This link is provided through the Keystone Initiative for Network Based Education and Research (Kinber).
 Although this link is not free, the cost is significantly lower for the university and decreases the dependence on the Commodity Links.

 No individual service or system running on the wired/wireless network should use more than 10 gigabytes (10GBs) of bandwidth per day, regardless of whether it is inbound or outbound over the commodity network link.

 Initial Notification: Initially, a system will trigger an overuse notification if the 5 day average for either inbound or outbound usage exceeds 10 GBs.
 To calculate a 5 day average, we use the greatest value of inbound or outbound usage per day.
 These numbers are totaled then averaged.

 Averaging high usage over a 5 day time period allows machines infrequent bursts of activity above the daily limit.
 As long as the usage totals less than 50 GB in a 5 day period, no notification would be issued.